 Tornado and Severe Weather Response

-On March 3, 2020 Tennessee was impacted by widespread tornadoes and severe storms.
+On April 12, 2020 East Tennessee was impacted by widespread tornadoes, severe storms, and flooding.
 This page offers resources for those recovering and will be updated regularly.

 Federal Disaster Assistance

 On April 24, 2020, President Donald J. Trump declared a Major Disaster for the state of Tennessee as a result of severe storms, tornadoes, straight-line winds, and flooding that occurred on April 12-13, 2020.

 This declaration makes federal funding available in Bradley, Campbell, Hamilton, Marion, Monroe, Polk, Scott, and Washington counties.
 Impacted individuals in Bradley and Hamilton counties can apply for FEMA's Individual Assitance (IA) program.
 News releases for the disaster declaration can be found here.